-The purpose(s) is a measurable property that is affected by the technology e.g. reduction of nitrate concentration, separation of volatile organic compounds, reduction of energy use (MW/kg), bacterial removal, monitoring of $NO_x$ , improvement of heating value etc. It is important that the purpose describes the claimed effect in quantitative terms, e.g. reduction of nitrate concentration in mg $NO_3/L$ .
+The purpose(s) is a measurable property that is affected by the technology e.g. reduction of nitrate concentration, separation of volatile organic compounds, reduction of energy use (MW/kg), bacterial removal, monitoring of NO_x , improvement of heating value etc. It is important that the purpose describes the claimed effect in quantitative terms, e.g. reduction of nitrate concentration in mg NO_3/L .
 For further information on how to define the matrix and the purpose, please refer to the General Verification Protocol, Table 1 in Section B III 1 or to the Guide for Proposers

-B.III.1 or to the Guide for Proposers.
+Turtner Information on now to define the matrix and the purpose, please refer to the General Verification Protocol, Table 1 in Section B.III.1 or to the Guide for Proposers.

 Matrix:

 Purpose:

 Technical conditions:

 Initial performance claim

 The specifications included in the initial performance claim shall relate to the technology itself and shall be quantitatively verifiable through tests.
 The initial performance claim shall state the conditions under which the specifications are applicable and mention any relevant assumption(s) made.
 For further information on how to define a clear initial performance claim, please refer to the Guide for Proposers.

 Initial performance claim:

-Description of tests performed and existing data
+Description of tests performed and existing test data